Henric Streitman: 1920s controversy

-In June 1922, as a political chronicler for Contimporanul, Streitman decried the attempted communist takeover of the Socialist Party: "Forever meddling and creating havoc, [extremists] 'exaggerate' the teachings, aspirations and goals of the new movements and parties.
+In April 1922, Streitman appeared as a witness in the Dealul Spirii Trial, which saw militants of the newly formed Romanian Communist Party indicted for sedition.
+He defended some members of the group (specifically Gheorghe Cristescu, Alexandru Dobrogeanu-Gherea, and David Fabian), arguing that there was no evidence for their labeling as traitors and terrorists.
+In June, as a political chronicler for Contimporanul, he criticized the communist movement as a whole: "Forever meddling and creating havoc, [extremists] 'exaggerate' the teachings, aspirations and goals of the new movements and parties.
 Worse still: they spoil the leaders' plans".
 In July 1923, he represented the Jewish Romanians at a congress of ethnic minority journalists, hosted by Árpád Paál in Arad.
 Also that year, he collected a volume of his Revizuiri ("Revisions"), republishing his 1894 translation from Nordau in 1924; his wife Rachel remained focused on Darwinist literature, and, before the echoes of the Scopes Trial were first felt in Romania, had translated a Darwinian popularization booklet by Émile Ferrière.
 Going over Revizuiri, Streitman's old friend Ibrăileanu found them to be unusually misanthropic and intellectualist, suggesting that their critique of social life in the 1920s was perhaps exaggerated.
 Overall, according to his colleague Fondane, Streitman remained an "isolated" journalist, shunned by his press colleagues, "many of whom are Jews".
 Eventually, two Jewish avant-garde magazines took up his work: Puntea de Fildeș and Isac Ludo's Adam.
+The former also published his portrait, done by M. H. Maxy.

-In August 1925, Facla published a piece by Streitman which asked Romanians to ceate an openly antisemitic political party.
+In August 1925, Facla published a piece by Streitman which asked Romanians to create an openly antisemitic political party.
 His text was seen as provocative and tasteless by the National Liberal newspaper, Mișcarea.
 Both Streitman and Klüger were reelected to Senate on the Averescu–Ebner platform during the race of May–June 1926, which returned the PP to government.
 He took 270 votes, whereas the second-placed Stinodela Scala, a National Liberal, only took 9.
 The PP's selection was hotly contested in Romania's radical-right circles.
 Universul newspaper ran a press campaign claiming to expose Goga as a hypocrite or an opportunist: Goga's "national fanaticism", Universul claimed, had been proven as a hoax by his political association with the "erstwhile Jewish" Streitman and the Hungarian Béla Barabás.
 As a newspaper of the opposition Peasants' Party, Dreptatea similarly noted that PP candidate Ioan Lupaș was assuring his constituents that Averescu had "kept no company with the Hungarians, nor with the Jews", conveniently "forget[ting] Mr H. St. Streitman".